LaunchCodeEducation/csharp-web-dev-curriculum/content/unit-testing/reading/mstest/index.md

    64bit processing.

    ![WINDOWS: User selecting x64 option from Test Explorer/Settings/Processor Architecture for AnyCPU Projects in Visual Studio](pictures/vs-windows-process-architecture-setting.png)

-   WINDOWS: Set Test Explorer to use x64 process

    You may also need to update some of the testing packages.
 Right click on the `CarTests` project and select *Manage NuGet Packages...*.
 If you see some items